cjdbarlow/Part-One/inhalational-anaesthetic-agents.md

     This prolongs the time it spends open once activated, prolonging the inhibitory Cl<sup>-</sup> current and increasing the degree of hyperpolarisation.
     * Enhance the activity of two-pore K<sup>+</sup> channels
     Increases the resting membrane potential of both pre-synaptic and post-synaptic CNS neurons.

+###Incomplete Theories of Mechanism of Action of General Anaesthetic Agents
+**Meyer-Overton Hypothesis**:
+* Potency of anaesthetics relates to their lipid solubility
+* Anaesthetic molecules dissolve into CNS membranes, disrupting their effect

+* Flaws:
+    * Not all lipid soluble drugs have general anaesthetic affects
+    * Other factors disrupt cell membranes without causing anaesthesia

+** Volume expansion**, **pressure reversal**:
+* CNS cell membranes expand with general anaesthetic agents
+* Increased ambient pressure reverses general anaesthesia

+* Flaws:
+    * Does not account for stero-selectivity of drug-receptor interactions
+    I.e. receptors select for one steroisomer over others.

 ###Structure-Activity Relationships of Inhaled Anaesthetics
 Different chemical and physical properties alter the effect of inhalational agents: